Digital Product Passport··14 min read

 Environmental Impact and End-of-Life Information

-The DPP will include lifecycle environmental impact data — carbon footprint, resource use, recyclability — as well as end-of-life handling instructions aligned with WEEE obligations.
-Disassembly information for professional recyclers will be required, along with details of the materials in key components that affect recyclability.
+The DPP includes lifecycle environmental impact data — carbon footprint, resource use, recyclability — alongside end-of-life handling instructions aligned with WEEE obligations.
+Disassembly information for professional recyclers is required, along with materials details for key components that affect recyclability.
+For manufacturers already publishing Environmental Product Declarations (EPDs), much of this data exists in structured form.
+For those who have not yet conducted lifecycle assessments, building this capability will require investment in data collection before the relevant delegated act comes into force.

 The Overlap with Energy Labelling